devdigitalrepublic/follow-me.js/README.md

   $("#follow-me").follow({
     offset: 50
   });

+  $("#follow-me").follow({
+    offsetElement: "navigation"
+  });
 ```

 Specifying an offset can be useful if you have a fixed header or something blocking part of the screen.
-The default is 0.
+You can use a number or offset by the height of some element.

 Todo
 ----